Pyrexiaa/UMHackathon_BalaenaQuant/docs/api_reference/data.md

 # Data Ingestion
-The <LIBRARY_NAME> ingestion module enables users to fetch and preprocess data from various providers using either API-based clients or custom topic loaders.
+The QuantPilot ingestion module enables users to fetch and preprocess data from various providers using either API-based clients or custom topic loaders.
 It leverages the cybotrade-resource package to streamline the data collection process for alpha research, analysis, and strategy development.

 ## Loaders
 ### Base Loader `base_loader.py`